Underwood-Inc/idling.app__UI/DOCS/testing/ci-tests.md

   - Test traces (on failure) in `test-results/`

 > **Note on Test Sharding**: Unlike Jest tests, Playwright tests are not sharded.
 This is intentional due to the complexity of managing browser-specific dependencies in CI environments.
 Sharding Playwright tests can lead to inconsistent behavior and failures, particularly with browsers like WebKit that require specific system libraries.
 Running tests sequentially ensures more reliable cross-browser testing.

+> **Note on Optional Status**: Playwright tests are configured as optional (`continue-on-error: true`) to prevent E2E test failures from blocking PRs.
+This allows development to continue while still providing valuable feedback about browser compatibility and user experience.

 ### 3. Jest Tests